 - Travelodge Vancouver Airport (contact: Whg7522ac@whg.com)

 Tip: to inquire about any special deals or discounts, contact the hotels via the email addresses listed above and mention that you are a BCIT student needing to quarantine upon arrival to Canada.

 Note that BCIT Student Housing is a shared living environment and therefore cannot accommodate students during quarantine.

 Transportation from the airport or land border crossing or between quarantine locations

-You must travel directly to your quarantine accommodation from the airport or land border crossing.
+You must travel directly to your initial quarantine accommodation from the airport or land border crossing, or from your government-approved hotel stopover to your accommodation for the remainder of your quarantine.
 A mask should be worn during this entire trip.

 Taxis are available at the taxi stand located outside the International Arrivals area at Vancouver International Airport.
 Ridesharing services or premium limousine services are also available.
 If you plan to stay at a hotel that operates a complimentary airport courtesy shuttle, you may be able to use that service (check with the hotel in advance).